 Ghido: [You'll need] the twelve legendary weapons used to defeat the warlock Enuo a thousand years ago.
 Bartz: The twelve legendary weapons?
 Ghido: Sometimes I wonder if you say things like that to spite me...
 Yes, the twelve legendary weapons.
 They are weapons.
 They are legendary.
 There are even twelve of them.

-Parental Abandonment: His mother died when he was a child; his dad died when he was in his late teens.
+Parental Abandonment: His mother died when he was a child and his dad died when he was in his late teens.

 Unfortunate Names: Called "Butz" in non-English versions, which makes this one of the few name translations across all media that generally isn't disputed.
 Made worse by the fact that he is associated with the element of wind...